OnFocusAcademy/DanielLang/docs/Core.md

 (reduce (lambda (sum n) (+ sum n)) 0 nums) ;=> 15
 ```

-The reducer can receive up to the same 3 arguments as `map`.
+The reducer can receive up to 4 arguments: the accumulated value, the current list value, the current list index, and the list itself.

 #### Foldl